Research

 Revise & Resubmit: Energy Economics

 Abstract Market-based climate policies have received increased attention, making it important to understand how such politically created markets affect competition in the electricity market.
-This paper focuses on the green certificate policy which financially supports producers of renewably sourced electricity by means of tradable certificates, and develops a simple duopoly model that incorporates both the electricity and the green certificate markets in an auction-based setting.
-The results suggest that, in case the subsidised technology has a higher expected marginal cost than the conventional technology, the policy can improve competition and efficiency in the electricity market.
+This paper focuses on the green certificate policy which financially supports producers of renewably sourced electricity by means of tradable certificates, and develops a duopoly model that incorporates both the electricity and the green certificate markets in an auction-based setting.
+Producers are privately informed about their generation costs, and the results suggest that whether or not they are drawn from the same distribution have important implications for market outcomes.
+In particular, if the subsidised technology has a higher expected marginal cost than the conventional technology, the certificate policy can improve competition and efficiency in the electricity market.
 Conversely, if producers are ex-ante symmetric in their marginal costs, the advantage the policy creates enables the subsidised producer to bid higher at given cost as the probability of winning the electricity auction increases.
 This is harmful for competition and results in high consumer prices of electricity.

-Search frictions in markets where sellers offer sealed-bid auctions (draft coming soon)
+Search frictions in markets where sellers offer sealed-bid auctions (draft available upon request)

 Publications